Headstones, cremation, mushroom spore suits: Tidbits on how to be laid to rest

 • It takes three hours to complete a cremation at an average of 1,500 to 1,600 degrees, Zentgraf said.

 • More people are choosing cremation.
 He said he sees about 30 to 40 cremations a month, and it's mostly a financial decision.
-There's a $7,000 difference in the two services at Park Hill.

 • There are above-ground mausoleums for urns called a columbarium.
 In each is a niche, or a space for an urn.